flamedfury/flamedfury.com/src/pages/index.md

 ## What's going on Internet?

-Kia ora! 👋 I'm <span class="gradient-text">fLaMEd</span>🔥 I'm the webmaster of <span class="gradient-text">Flamed Fury</span>, a collection of stuff that means everything to to me and probably nothing to you.
+Kia ora! 👋 I'm <span class="gradient-text">fLaMEd</span>🔥 I'm the webmaster of <span class="gradient-text">Flamed Fury</span>, a collection of stuff that means everything to me and probably nothing to you.

 I've been surfing the web since [1996](/memories/).
-I love the web, however I dislike the modern web’s commercialisation, monetisation, and walled-garden silo approach to things; I believe [the Web can be so much better](/posts/i-love-the-web).
+I've been surfing the web since 1996.
+I [love the web](/posts/i-love-the-web) and writing [about the web](/tags/web/).

-Beyond the pixels, my greatest joy is my family, my wife and kids are my top priority.
+Outside of the pixels, I'm a husband and father of two.
+My family and I live with our two dogs in Te Awa Kairangi, Aotearoa.

 Once you’ve looked around, don’t hesitate to [get in touch](/contact/)!
 I’d love to hear from you.